Jearson/CS1430-Final-Project/README.md

 		can only successfully download images for around 20min at a time.
 Switch wifi before then.
 Otherwise most of the rest of the product images won't be able to be downloaded and you'll get a lot of empty directories
-	- To resize have all the images into one zipfile in the model folder:
+	- To resize all the images and put them into a zipfile in the model folder:
 		- Run 'make zip'

 Running the Model: (if you don't already have saved weights or want to train on new data)